proatwork/generator-magetwo-code/README.md

 # generator-magetwo-code [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url]
 ## What it does
-This generator creates a simple simple barebone Magento2 module.
+This generator creates a simple, frontend oriented, barebone Magento2 module

+#### Headsup!
+I made the generator with CodeKit in mind, so
+- `.scss` should be compiled to `.css`
+- `example.source.js` should be compiled/compressed to `example.js` (or whatever name you like)

 ![CLI](cli.png)
 ![TREE](tree.png)